 CWSRF Administrative Costs means costs of the Board incurred in the general administration of the CWSRF, including overhead costs of the Board allocable to the CWSRF.

-CWSRF Bond Funded Project Obligation means a CWSRF Project Obligation financed in whole or in part from the proceeds of any Series of Bonds.

 CWSRF Eligible Project means a project eligible for financing pursuant to the Clean Water Act and the CWSRF Act.

 CWSRF Pledged Project Obligation means a CWSRF Project Obligation which is assigned and pledged as security for the benefit of the Bonds.